ModelEarth/community/README.md

 1. [RStudio and USEEIOR](../io/naics) - Use LCA methodology to evaluate new technologies [including advanced biofuels](../io/bioeconomy/)

-1. Modernize [Census Reporter](https://censusreporter.org/profiles/86000US30313-30313/) by staring with Python 3.* Wazimap fork used in Africa and India.
+1. Update [Django Census Reporter](resources/censusreporter) by staring with the Python 3.* Wazimap fork used in Africa and India.
 Populate database using most recent US Census API.
-[Our notes](resources/censusreporter)

 ### Microsoft .NET